Subalgebras, subgroups, and singularity: Introduction

 Let us also note that the conclusion of \thref{singularityimpliescoamenability} can be considered a non-commutative strengthening of Margulis' normal subgroup theorem.
 Indeed, any subgroup for which the conclusion holds is just-non-amenable (that is, all its normal subgroups are co-amenable).
 If we assume in addition that the group $\Gamma$ has property (T), then all $\Gamma$-invariant subalgebras are co-finite, and all normal subgroups are of finite index.
-We remark that the key to the Normal Subgroup Theorem (N.S.T.) lies in understanding the structure of the Furstenberg-Poisson boundary.
+We remark that the key to the Normal Subgroup Theorem (NST) lies in understanding the structure of the Furstenberg-Poisson boundary.

-In addition, it follows from \thref{singularityimpliescoamenability} that if $\Gamma$ is a non-amenable group admitting a Zimmer amenable \emph{S.H.} space, then $\Gamma$ has trivial amenable radical.
-Examples of groups that satisfy the conditions of \thref{singularityimpliescoamenability} can be found in \cite{BBHP,bader2021charmenability}, where N.S.T. was shown.
+In addition, it follows from \thref{singularityimpliescoamenability} that if $\Gamma$ is a non-amenable group admitting a Zimmer amenable SH space, then $\Gamma$ has trivial amenable radical.
+Examples of groups that satisfy the conditions of \thref{singularityimpliescoamenability} can be found in \cite{BBHP,bader2021charmenability}, where NST was shown.
 In these examples, the source of such $\Gamma$-actions is the Furstenberg-Poisson boundary of a random walk on a locally compact group $(G,\mu)$ associated with $\Gamma$.
 The setup in these examples contrasts with the structure of higher rank lattices \cite{KalPan}, where the space is a Furstenberg-Poisson boundary of the group $\Gamma$ itself. \\

 Since our classification in \thref{singularityimpliescoamenability} is dependent on the structure of the subalgebras of the crossed product $L^{\infty}(B,\nu)\rtimes\Gamma$, we conjecture the following for higher rank lattices.